Robert Jones (figure skater)

 Robert Jones (also known as "Captain Jones") was an officer in the Royal Artillery of the British Army.
-He is best known for writing and self-publishing The Art of Skating, the first book about figure skating in 1772, which helped popularize the sport in Great Britain.
+He is best known for writing and self-publishing The Art of Skating, the first book about figure skating, in 1772, which helped popularize the sport in Great Britain.
 He also authored a book about and popularising fireworks.
-The Art of Skating was called "a milestone in the history of figure skating"; it described basic techniques of skating, which was a recreational activity at the time, before the development of figure skating as a sport in the late 1800s.
+The Art of Skating has been called "a milestone in the history of figure skating"; it described basic techniques of skating, which was a recreational activity at the time, before the development of figure skating as a sport in the late 1800s.
 Jones was the first to recognise skating as an art form and advocated for the inclusion of women in the activity, as long as it was done for leisure.

 Jones was tried for sodomy in 1772, accused of committing the act with a 12-year-old boy.
 He was sentenced to death, but allowed to go into exile.
 The court case was widely debated and discussed among politicians and in the popular press of the day and was compared to Oscar Wilde's case one hundred years later.

 Life

 Robert Jones was a lieutenant in the Royal Artillery, but was commonly referred to as "Captain Jones" by the popular press and royal court in the late 1700s.
-He was most likely associated with the Macaronis.
+He was most likely associated with the macaronis, the 18th-century English subculture of men who dressed, spoke, and behaved in an unusually sentimental and androgynous manner.
 Historian and LGBTQ scholar Rictor Norton, who called Jones "a popular character", reported that Jones would attend masquerades dressed like the puppet character Mr Punch.

 In 1765, Jones popularised fireworks with the publication of A New Treatise on Artificial Fireworks, which was frequently reprinted.
 An illustration, which was published in October 1772, may have been a "caricature of Jones as the popularizer of fireworks".

 The Art of Skating

 In 1772, Jones wrote and self-published The Art of Skating, the earliest book about figure skating.
-The book went through several reprintings and revisions and remained available until the mid-1800s.
+The book went through several reprintings and revisions, "with minor changes made by unnamed persons", and remained available until the mid-1800s.
 Figure skating historian James R. Hines called it "a milestone in the history of figure skating".
 Jones described the basic techniques of skating, which was a recreational activity at the time, before the development of figure skating as a sport in the late 1800s.
-He also described seven advanced figures, or "circular patterns which skaters trace on the ice" that gave the sport of figure skating its name, with sketches and large colour plates of three of them, that were skated at the time.
+He also described five advanced figures that were skated at the time: these were "circular patterns which skaters trace on the ice" that gave the sport of figure skating its name, with sketches and large colour plates of three of them.
 According to Hines, the colour plates demonstrate the conservative nature of skating at the time; the clothing the skaters in them wore were "elaborate and formal" (coats with tails and top hats), and one of the figures Jones describes, the flying Mercury, was inspired by mythology and "represented a nod to neoclassicism".